 3. Mary Beckinridge

-As a nurse midwife, Mary Beckinridge introduced her specialty wherever she practiced.
+As a nurse-midwife, Mary Beckinridge introduced her specialty wherever she practiced.
 In 1925, she founded the New Model of Rural Health Care & Frontier Nursing Service, which delivers health care to underserved rural women and children.
-The organization, which significantly reduces maternal and infant mortality rates, still operates today.
+The organization, which significantly reduces maternal and infant mortality rates, still operate today.

 4. Dorothea Dix